microsoft/sqlworkshops/sql2019workshop/README.md

 Welcome to this Microsoft solutions workshop on *SQL Server 2019 Workshop*.

-In this course you will learn some of the concepts and how to solve modern data challenges using a hands-on lab approach.
+In this course you will learn how to solve modern data challenges with SQL Server 2019 using a hands-on lab approach.

-This course is intended to be taken as a self-paced workshop but can also be instructor-led to broaden the discussion or go deeper into specific subjects.
+This course is intended to be taken as a self-paced or instructor-led workshop.
 A supplement slide deck is available for this course in the [slides](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/slides) folder.

 This course is designed for data professionals who have a basic working knowledge of SQL Server and the T-SQL language.